 Symptoms linked to long-term stress include:

-7 tips for reducing stress due to the caregiver financial burden
+7 tips for reducing stress when it comes to caregiver finances

-To save money and reduce the stress brought on by financial responsibilities, try these 7 tips.
+To save money and reduce the stress of financial responsibilities, try these 7 tips.

-1. Save on prescription medications by asking the doctor for free samples, switching to lower cost generics, or getting help from state programs.
+- Save on prescription medications by asking your doctor for free samples, switching to lower-cost generics, or using state programs.
+You can also ask for the cash price, which is frequently less expensive than insurance options.

-4. Check with local non-profit organizations for help with necessary home repairs and upgrades that improve your older adult’s safety and health
+- Check with local non-profit organizations for help with necessary home repairs and upgrades that improve your older adult’s safety and health.

-6. Encourage family members to gift useful items for your older adult’s birthday, holidays, etc. For example, you could say “Instead of candles and socks this year, Mom could really use an overbed table for her room.
+- Encourage family members to gift useful items for your older adult’s birthday, holidays, etc. For example, you could say, “Instead of candles and socks this year, Mom could really use an overbed table for her room.
 It would make her life much easier and be a constant reminder of your support.”

-7. Maximize deductions over the year by taking advantage of helpful tax tips for caregivers and get free tax help for seniors from the IRS
+- Maximize tax deductions over the year by taking advantage of helpful tax tips for caregivers, and get free tax help for seniors from the IRS

-Finding clever ways to save money, avoiding common scams, and asking for financial support and advice from family members, financial planners, or even social workers can go a long way to reducing the caregiver financial burden that you’re feeling.
+Finding clever ways to save money, avoiding common scams, and asking family members, financial planners, or even social workers for financial support and advice can go a long way toward reducing the financial burden you’re feeling as a caregiver.

 Recommended for you: